Soft, surprisingly easy and so good nobody will ever guess they’re vegan. The one vegan pumpkin rolls you need to try.

 Alternatively, you can also freeze them and re-heat in a microwave when ready to serve.

-If your dough keeps sticking to the sides of your bowl or to your fingers, simply add 1 tsp of flour at a time.
+If your dough keeps sticking to the sides of your bowl or to your fingers, simply add 1 teaspoon of flour at a time.

 If your dough seems too dry, simply add 1 teaspoon of water to the dough.
 Keep adding slowly until your dough sticks together and forms into a ball.